quizbowl/schema/serialization.md

 ## Pointers

-Wherever an object includes another object as a field, it **may** substitute the other object's `id` field for the definition if the other object is defined with an `id` elsewhere in the file.
-Likewise, if an object includes an array of other objects, it **may** substitute an array of the other objects' `id` fields.
+Wherever an object includes another object as a field, it **may** substitute a "pointer object" for the definition if the other object is defined with an `id` elsewhere in the file.
+Likewise, if an object includes an array of other objects, it **may** substitute an array of pointer objects.

+A pointer object has one key called `$ref` with a value of the `id` of the object to which it points, so if you have an object defined in one place:

+    {
+      "id": "team_1",
+      "type": "TeamRoster",
+      "name": "Team 1",
+      "players": [...]
+    }

+you can reference it elsewhere in the file with a pointer object:

+    { "$ref": "team_1" }

 ## Dangling pointers